G. Gordon Liddy, undercover operative convicted in Watergate scandal, dies at 90

 The director of the nonprofit National Security Archive, Tom Blanton, said Liddy “brought out the worst” in Nixon and his aides, “raising the testosterone level in the White House and ratcheting them up to even more extreme action.”

-Desperate to contain the scandal during the run-up to the 1972 election, Nixon’s aides launched a cover-up with the personal approval and involvement of the president.
+Desperate to contain the scandal during the run-up to the 1972 election, Nixon’s aides launched a coverup with the personal approval and involvement of the president.
 Liddy refused to cooperate with prosecutors and Congress, and was sentenced in March 1973 to a 20-year prison term for conspiracy, burglary and illegal wiretapping.
 President Jimmy Carter commuted Liddy’s sentence in 1977 and he was released after 52 months behind bars.

 By his own account, the Liddy of the Watergate break-in was a product of the culture wars of the 1960s.
 “The nation was at war not only externally in Vietnam but internally,” he said in his 1980 autobiography “Will,” which sold more than 1 million copies.
 “I had learned long ago the maxims of Cicero that ‘laws are inoperative in war’ and that ‘the good of the people is the chief law.’ “

-George Gordon Battle Liddy was born Nov.
-30, 1930, in Brooklyn, N.Y., and grew up in Hoboken, N.J.
+George Gordon Battle Liddy was born in Brooklyn on Nov.
+30, 1930, and grew up in Hoboken, N.J.
 He was named for a prominent lawyer and Tammany Hall leader.
 His Irish-Italian family raised him as a strict Catholic in parochial schools.

 “The nuns introduced me to authority,” he recalled.
 “First, God.
-And then: the flag.”
+And then: The flag.”
 The son of a lawyer, he was inspired by the example of his uncle, one of J. Edgar Hoover’s original G-men, who claimed to have been involved in the killing of the gangster John Dillinger.

-After graduating from Jesuit-run Fordham University in 1952, Liddy spent two years in the Army as an artillery officer, but was exempted from service in Korea for medical reasons.
+After graduating from Jesuit-run Fordham University in 1952, Liddy spent two years in the Army as an artillery officer but was exempted from service in Korea for medical reasons.
 He returned to Fordham to study law, completed his degree and joined the FBI in 1957.

-That same year, he married a computer instructor named Frances Purcell, whose striking appearance, he wrote in his memoir, reminded him of a “legendary Rhine maiden.”
+That same year, he married computer instructor Frances Purcell, whose striking appearance, he wrote in his memoir, reminded him of a “legendary Rhine maiden.”

 His wife died in 2010.
-Survivors include his five children and a sister.
+Survivors include five children and a sister.

 Liddy wrote that he left the FBI in 1962 because he wanted to secure a more comfortable life for his family.
-According to former FBI officials quoted by the late journalist and author J. Anthony Lukas, Liddy was pushed out because he was a “wild man” and a “superklutz.”
+According to former FBI officials quoted by journalist and author Anthony Lukas, Liddy was pushed out because he was a “wild man” and a “superklutz.”

 Leaving the FBI turned out to be a good career move.
 Liddy worked several years in patent law with his father’s firm and, in 1965, became an assistant district attorney in Poughkeepsie, N.Y.

-He became a local conservative folk hero through his involvement in a drug bust in 1966 against Timothy Leary, a former Harvard professor conducting unorthodox drug research.
+He became a local conservative folk hero through his involvement in the 1966 arrest of Timothy Leary, a former Harvard professor conducting unorthodox drug research.

-Narrowly defeated in a GOP congressional primary, he took charge of the Nixon-Agnew campaign in Dutchess County, N.Y., in 1968, and was rewarded with a post as special assistant to the secretary of the Treasury.
+Narrowly defeated in a GOP congressional primary, he took charge of the Nixon-Agnew campaign in Dutchess County, N.Y., in 1968 and was rewarded with a post as special assistant to the secretary of the treasury.

-Liddy’s efforts at the Treasury Department fighting drug traffickers put him in touch with White House aide Egil “Bud” Krogh Jr., who had set up a special investigations unit nicknamed “the Plumbers” to combat leaks in the wake of the unauthorized release of the Pentagon Papers by military analyst Daniel Ellsberg.
+Liddy’s efforts at the Treasury Department fighting drug traffickers put him in touch with White House aide Egil “Bud” Krogh Jr., who had set up a special investigations unit nicknamed “the Plumbers” to combat leaks after the unauthorized release of the Pentagon Papers by military analyst Daniel Ellsberg.

 In September 1971, Liddy teamed up with Hunt, a former CIA agent, to hire a group of anti-Castro Cubans to burglarize the Beverly Hills, Calif., office of Ellsberg’s psychiatrist, in the hopes of finding compromising material.